 If you use ghc --make and you don't use the -o, the name GHC will choose for the executable will be based on the name of the file containing the module Main.
 Note that with GHC the Main module doesn't have to be put in file Main.hs.
-Thus both will produce Prog (or Prog.exe if you are on Windows).
+Thus both ghc --make Prog and ghc --make Prog.hs will produce Prog (or Prog.exe if you are on Windows).